 Payment Link Sharing & Contacts Management

-The feature allows digital wallet users to create and share a payment link in the app or generate a link to request money and send via messengers of choice.
-It’s possible to add contacts by filling in the name and phone number in the contact form, delete contacts, synchronize with your telephone book, view contact details, and the list of contacts.
+The feature allows digital wallet users to create and share a payment link in the app or generate a link to request money and send it via messengers of choice.
+It’s possible to add contacts by filling in the name and phone number in the contact form, deleting contacts, synchronizing with your telephone book, viewing contact details, and the list of contacts.
 Link sharing is popular among small businesses on Instagram or Facebook platforms.
-The feature development requires 32 – 43 hours for iOS, or 44 – 56 hours for Android.
+The feature development requires 32 – 43 hours for iOS and 44 – 56 hours for Android.
 Backend – 101 – 134.
 Additionally, the contacts management feature needs 54 – 73 hours for iOS and 63 – 80 for Android.
 Backend – 40 – 55.

 The feature is similar to the previous one.
 It lets you divide up the cost of things like group trips and group dinners so that everyone can pay their fair share.

 - You can create groups with various friends and see all your shared expenses organized in one place.